 Intermediate.
 There are a couple of difficult moments, but there were plenty of children and slow-hiking tourists on the trail.
 You might just take longer.

 Map: You can pick up a free map of the trail from the gondola ticket office.
 If you want to keep going into Garibalidi Provinical park, you should get a copy of the Clark Geomatics map too.

 To get to the start of the Whistler High Note trail, you need to take the gondola from Whistler village, and then take the Peak Express chairlift right to the top of the mountain.
-This will cost $64 if you book in advance, or $69 on the day.
+This will cost $78 on weekdays and $84 at weekends.
 If you have an Edge Ski Pass, you’ll get one free summer lift ticket, so we used that.

 We made it to the top of Whistler Mountain at the same time as the clouds.
 There is a suspension bridge right at the top, so you start the High Note Trail by traversing that.
 Just be aware, this is not a good spot if you hate heights.
 The bridge is quite wobbly and you can see through the mesh down to the glacier (and cliffs) below.
 The views are pretty great though.